tophertimzen/tophertimzen.github.io/_posts/2015-04-17-dotNetPEB.md

 {% endhighlight %}

-This trick will also work with 64 bit .NET applications, although the addresses are much different.
+This trick will also work with 64 bit .NET applications, although the offsets are different.

 {% highlight asm %}

 mov ebx, [gs:60h]         // get a pointer to the PEB mov ebx, [ebx + 0x18]	  // get PEB->Ldr
 mov ebx, [ebx + 0x20]	  // get PEB->Ldr.InMemoryOrderModuleList.Flink
 mov ebx, [ebx]			  // get the next entry (2nd entry) mov ebx, [ebx]			  // get the next entry (3rd entry) mov ebx, [ebx]			  // get the next entry (4th entry) mov ebx, [ebx + 0x20]	  // get the 4th entries base address (kernel32.dll)

 {% endhighlight %}

 While developing shellcode, be mindful of the platform and application you are injecting into.
-If you are going up against .NET, it is important to know where Kernel32 is in the Ldr lists so that its base address can be resolved so the payload can acquire offsets to LoadLibraryA and GetProcAddress.
+If you are going up against .NET, it is important to know where Kernel32 is in the Ldr lists so that its base address can be resolved.